 Joyce Aboussie – Biography

-Joyce Aboussie is the President and Owner of Aboussie & Associates, a strategic consulting firm serving Fortune 500 CEOs and public and private corporations nationwide.
-She is founder and CEO of Telephone Contact Inc., a voter contact, telemarketing and direct mail firm.
+Joyce Aboussie is the CEO of Aboussie & Associates, a strategic consulting firm serving Fortune 500 CEOs and public and private corporations nationwide.
+She is also CEO of Telephone Contact Inc., a market research and consulting firm.

 Aboussie’s corporate and non-profit clients include national and international corporations; cultural institutions; labor organizations; sports and entertainment organizations; and legal professionals.
 Aboussie also has major clients in public and regulated industries, including communications and telecommunications; education; health care; utilities; and transportation.
 Her companies provide services including business development, market research, branding, mobile strategies, multi-platform communications, and strategic initiatives.